 - on a regular basis – at least every six months – Vice-Chancellors should be provided with de-identified reports of this data, including any trends or identifiable concerns which arise, along with recommendations for any necessary improvements to processes.

-- a new Student Access Plan was developed and implemented since early, 2020.
-The purpose of the Student Access Plan is to provide documentation for both student and faculty when a student has experienced difficult circumstances of a sensitive nature, which requires immediate adjustments to current enrolled units,
+- a new Student Equity Plan was developed and implemented since early, 2020.
+The purpose of the Student Equity Plan is to provide documentation for both student and faculty when a student has experienced difficult circumstances of a sensitive nature, which requires immediate adjustments to current enrolled units

-- monthly reporting of these incidents is communicated to the Vice President(Administration) and University Registrar and the Executive Director, Student Services and Wellbeing, and
+- monthly reporting of these incidents is communicated to the Vice President(Administration) and University Registrar and the Executive Director, Student Services and Wellbeing

 - a Complaint Managers Community of Practice was established in February 2020 and meets quarterly to discuss patterns, trends and issues that have arisen as part of the QUT community to improve processes.